-Late Work, Attendance, and Make Up Work Policies:
+Late Work and Make Up Work Policies:

-No late work will be accepted in this class.
-Regular attendance is expected of all students, and each instructor will maintain a complete record of attendance for the entire length of each course, including online and hybrid courses.
+No late work will be accepted in this class unless this professor determines that the student's absence was due to an unavoidable emergency.
+This professor determines what an unavoidable emergency is.
+Any late work accepted will earn an automatic 10 pt deduction.
+All work not turned in by the due date will receive a "0."
+Regular attendance (face to face in the classroom) is expected of all students, and each instructor will maintain a complete record of attendance for the entire length of each course, including online and hybrid courses.
 Students will be counted absent from class meetings missed, beginning with the first official day of classes.
 Students, whether present or absent, are responsible for all material presented or assigned for a course and will be held accountable for such materials in the determination of course grades.
 For on-line classes, the instructor will evaluate attendance by participation in the weekly assignments.
-This means if a student completes the discussion board and quiz for the week, the student will be counted present for the class for the week.
+This means if a student completes the discussion board and/or quiz for the week, the student will be counted present for the class for the week.